awsdocs/aws-codebuild-user-guide/doc_source/monitoring-alarms.md

 1. Choose a metric for which you want to create an alarm\.
 The options are **By Project** or **Account Metrics**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/images/codebuild-alarm-account-metrics-in-cw.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)

 1. Choose **Next** or **Define Alarm** and then create your alarm\.
-For more information, see [Creating Amazon CloudWatch Alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html)\.
-For more information about setting up Amazon SNS notifications when an alarm is triggered, see [Set Up Amazon SNS Notifications](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/US_SetupSNS.html)\.
+For more information, see [Creating Amazon CloudWatch Alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) in the *Amazon CloudWatch User Guide*\.
+For more information about setting up Amazon SNS notifications when an alarm is triggered, see [Set Up Amazon SNS Notifications](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/US_SetupSNS.html) in the *Amazon SNS Developer Guide*\.

     The following shows an alarm that sends an Amazon SNS notification to a list named **codebuild\-sns\-notifications** when one or more failed builds are detected over 15 minutes\.
 The 15 minutes is calculated by multiplying the five minute period by the three specified data points\.
 The information displayed for a failed builds alarm at the project level or account level is identical\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/images/codebuild-alarm-sample-cw.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)